alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial2.md

 )
 ```
 The statement walk, followed by the node type path, expresses that we want to 'walk along' all entries in the parameter collection `Order lines`.
 The statements between the parentheses are evaluated for each of the entries in the collection.
 In this case for each entry in the parameter collection `Order lines` a node is created in the collection `Order lines` according to the supplied structure and values.
-Again, the $-symbol is used to temporarily store each node within the collection `Order lines`.
+Again, the `$`-keyword is used to temporarily store each node within the collection `Order lines`.
-So once we start to create the node in the collection `Order lines`, we derive the values for each container within the node by refering to \$ and from this \$ we want a specific container.
+So once we start to create the node in the collection `Order lines`, we derive the values for each container within the node by refering to `$` and from this `$` we want a specific container.
 ```js
 		'Order line' = $ .'Provide an order line number' 'Item' = $ .'Item to be consumed'
 		'Amount' = $ .'Amount of this item'
 ```

-The use of the $-symbol is not restricted to commands and can be applied throughout a model to refer to temporarily stored nodes or states.
+The use of the `$`-keyword is not restricted to commands and can be applied throughout a model to refer to temporarily stored nodes or states.

 As mentioned before, this is only an example of a command.
 Commands are commonly used to automatically create or change nodes or states without bothering the user with this or to transmit data from one app to another through an interface.
 More on the use of commands in interfaces in the tutorial 'Interfaces'.